ammar-deep/SKFont/README.md

 ## Citation

-Citation will be added soon.
 Please cite our work if you like it.

+Ko, D.H., Hassan, A.U., Suk, J. et al. SKFont: skeleton-driven Korean font generator with conditional deep adversarial networks.
+IJDAR (2021). https://doi.org/10.1007/s10032-021-00374-4

 ## Copyright